 Find answers to frequently asked questions (FAQs) about employment discrimination.
-Just click on a question below to reveal the answer associated with it.
+Just click on a question below to read the answer or scroll down to read them all.

 The Title I employment provisions apply to private employers; state and local governments; employment agencies; and labor unions.
 Employers must have 15 or more employees to be covered.

 The ADA prohibits discrimination in all employment practices, including:

 - Fringe benefits, and all other employment-related activities

 Employment discrimination is prohibited against “qualified individuals with disabilities.”
 This includes applicants and employees.
 A person is considered to have a “disability” if he or she:

 - Has a physical or mental impairment that substantially limits one or more major life activities

 - Has a record of such an impairment

 - Is regarded as having such an impairment

 People who experience discrimination because they have an association or relationship with a person with a disability also are protected.